mannypoole/coderdojo/_posts/2022-11-02-second-entry.md

 # Second entry

 I got the site up, what is next.
 Time to input my learning.
 I am currently studying for the PCEP.
 I will log my experience.

+## @12:59 PM PDT
+I just shared Jekyll with Simon and he will join the fun and try out Jekyll too!: -)